norvig/paip-lisp/docs/chapter12.md

 (<- (repeat) (repeat))
 ```

-An alterna te definition as a primitive is:
+An alternate definition as a primitive is:

 ```lisp
 (defun repeat/0 (cont)